Introduction to Subatomic-Particle Spectrometers: Detailed Discussion of Particle Detectors

 In a counter of large length-to-width ratio, light collection is inherently inefficient, since only a narrow range of emission angle is subtended by the photodetector.
 Furthermore, the light is attenuated by absorption along the length of the counter.
-Light is typically emitted at a rate of about 1 photon per 100 eV of ionization energy, but often only a few percent of these reach the photodetector, where additional losses may be incurred due to reflection at the interfaces.
+Light is typically emitted at a rate of about 1 photon per 100\,eV of ionization energy, but often only a few percent of these reach the photodetector, where additional losses may be incurred due to reflection at the interfaces.
 The quantum efficiency of the photodetector further reduces the signal.
 For a PMT, the quantum efficiency is the probability that an incident photon causes the emission of an electron from the photocathode.
 The typical PMT visible-light quantum efficiency is about 20\%, but solid-state photodetectors can have quantum efficiencies approaching 100\%~\cite{Eberhard}.
 Since photodetectors are subject to single-electron shot noise, the typical signal-to-noise ratio in a plastic scintillation counter of about 1 cm thickness is of order 10 to 100.

 With fast fluors, the light signal develops quite rapidly (rise times of order ns).
-Instantaneous counting rates of order 10 MHz can be sustained.
+Instantaneous counting rates of order 10\,MHz can be sustained.
 With high-speed PMTs, thick scintillators can achieve sub-nanosecond timing accuracy, ideal for time-of-flight particle identification.
-Average counting rates are limited by the current ratings of the PMT and base.
-In high-counting-rate applications, transistorized bases~\cite{Kerns} are crucial to avoid ``sagging" of the dynode voltages.
+Average counting rates are limited by the current ratings of the PMT and the {\em base} to which it connects and which provides its needed operating voltages.
+In high-counting-rate applications, transistorized bases~\cite{Kerns} are crucial in order to avoid ``sagging" of the dynode voltages.